The new COVID variant, Omicron (B.1.529) was first detected in South Africa in November 2021. Omicron is now the dominant COVID variant today.

 - Cruises & Airlines: Delta Airlines, Norwegian Cruise Lines, Carnival Corp

 - Small-Cap Russell 2000: Plug Power, Novanax, Penn National Gaming, Caesars Entertainment

-The delta variant makes me bullish on real estate due to a decline in interest rates, an increased desire to own hard assets, and more time spent at home.
+The new COVID variant makes me bullish on real estate due to a decline in interest rates, an increased desire to own hard assets, and more time spent at home.
 Whenever you spend more time using something, its intrinsic value goes up.

 One of the reasons why I've been seeing more online search traffic tick up about migrating to California and Hawaii is due to higher vaccination rates.
 The combination of a better lifestyle, more job opportunities, better weather, and higher vaccination rates is alluring to some people.

-Therefore, if the delta variant becomes a beast, there will at least likely be a slowdown of people migrating to the Midwest and South to save money.
+Therefore, if the omicron variant becomes a beast, there will at least likely be a slowdown of people migrating to the Midwest and South to save money.
 Here is my 2022 housing market forecast, which calls for 8% – 10% pricing upside.

-Below is a map of the latest risk levels by state by Johns Hopkins University as of August 11, 2021, when the Delta variant was spreading rapidly.
+Below is a map of risk levels by state by Johns Hopkins University back in August 11, 2021, when the Delta variant was spreading rapidly.
 Today, the COVID risk levels are relatively similar by state.

 Most of these states either have lower vaccination rates, more liberal mask and social distancing mandates, unhealthier people, or a combination of all items.

 Therefore, at the margin, these states may be relative underperformers from a real estate investment standpoint as investors avoid these states until things get better.
 If enough hospitalizations and deaths occur, economic activity will slow down.

 On the flip side, more individual liberties may result in more economic activity, which could boost real estate prices further.
 I'm hypothesizing that enough people have died from the coronavirus that people in the most affected states will take things more seriously this time around.